A teaching by Rev. Barbara Williams, President of the Ministry of the Watchman International

 September 13: 2 Samuel 8-9, 2 Corinthians 2, Ezekiel 16, Psalms 58-59

 September 14: 2 Samuel 10, 2 Corinthians 3, Ezekiel 17, Psalms 60-61

 September 15: 2 Samuel 11, 2 Corinthians 4, Ezekiel 18, Psalms 62-63

-Then spoke the chief butler unto Pharaoh, saying, “I do remember my faults this day.
-Pharaoh was wroth with his servants, and put me under guard in the captain of the guard’s house, both me and the chief baker.
-And we dreamed a dream one night, I and he; we dreamed each man according to the interpretation of his dream.
-And there was there with us a young man, a Hebrew, servant to the captain of the guard; and we told him, and he interpreted to us our dreams.
-To each man according to his dream he did interpret.
-And it came to pass, as he interpreted to us, so it was: me he restored unto mine office, and him he hanged.”
+Then the chief butler spoke to Pharaoh, saying: “I remember my faults this day.
+When Pharaoh was angry with his servants, and put me in custody in the house of the captain of the guard, both me and the chief baker, we each had a dream in one night, he and I. Each of us dreamed according to the interpretation of his own dream.
+Now there was a young Hebrew man with us there, a servant of the captain of the guard.
+And we told him, and he interpreted our dreams for us; to each man he interpreted according to his own dream.
+And it came to pass, just as he interpreted for us, so it happened.
+He restored me to my office, and he hanged him.”

 Joseph has been faithful to use his gift.
 When he interprets a dream for Pharaoh’s butler and baker, the word of God comes to pass just as he has said.
 He then tells the butler to put in a good word for him with Pharaoh.
 Two years pass before God opens the door for his gift in high places.
 Why the wait?

 Perhaps there was too much self-interest in the heart of Joseph.
 Perhaps he envisioned himself interpreting dreams in exchange for money here and there.
 Perhaps he saw himself working alongside the magicians in Pharaoh’s court, interpreting dreams for minor situations.
 He knows he has a gift of God, but he perhaps wants to control it himself.
 He wants himself to make room for his gift.
 That is not what the scripture says.
 It says that your gift will make room for you – by itself.